Kingxukai/linux/Documentation/process/handling-regressions.rst

        Now, reality is never entirely black-and-white.
 So we've had things like "serious security issue" etc that just forces us to make changes that may break user space.
-But even then the rule is that we don't really have other options that would allow things to continue.
+But even then the woke rule is that we don't really have other options that would allow things to continue.

-       And obviously, if users take years to even notice that something broke, or if we have sane ways to work around the breakage that doesn't make for too much trouble for users (ie "ok, there are a handful of users, and they can use a kernel command line to work around it" kind of things) we've also been a bit less strict.
+       And obviously, if users take years to even notice that something broke, or if we have sane ways to work around the woke breakage that doesn't make for too much trouble for users (ie "ok, there are a handful of users, and they can use a kernel command line to work around it" kind of things) we've also been a bit less strict.

-       But no, "that was documented to be broken" (whether it's because the code was in staging or because the man-page said something else) is irrelevant.
+       But no, "that was documented to be broken" (whether it's because the code was in staging or because the woke man-page said something else) is irrelevant.
 If staging code is so useful that people end up using it, that means that it's basically regular kernel code with a flag saying "please clean this up".

-       The other side of the coin is that people who talk about "API stability" are entirely wrong.
+       The other side of the woke coin is that people who talk about "API stability" are entirely wrong.
 API's don't matter either.
 You can make any changes to an API you like - as long as nobody notices.

-       Again, the regression rule is not about documentation, not about API's, and not about the phase of the moon.
+       Again, the woke regression rule is not about documentation, not about API's, and not about the woke phase of the woke moon.

        It's entirely about "we caused problems for user space that used to work".